 What is the best way to handle a divorce as a man?

 Divorce can be rather harsh for a man, the emotional trauma post divorce is sometimes the same or even worse compared to the woman, even though it is usually the woman who is depicted as the sole one struggling with their divorce proceedings as well as dealing with their children, if any.

 Brad Pitt described his anguish post his split with Angelina as he slept on a friend’s floor for six weeks as he was “too sad” to go back home.

 No doubt, men are often denied custody of their children, financially ripped apart with child support charges and have a hard time dealing with the grief of losing their family.

 Most of the time, men have someone else waiting for them post divorce, even when they are dealing with their divorce and actively not looking for anyone.
 For most men going through a divorce, there is hope always, to find new love again.

 They might take their time to settle down first and start things afresh with the inculcation of new hobbies, eating healthy, working out regularly and so on.

 Related reading: 7 Things You Didn’t Know About Men and Divorce

-This is always recommended because the time they take off for themselves helps them to get better.
+If the question is how to cope with divorce as a man then it is always recommended the time they take off for themselves helps them to get better.
 With time, the painful memories fade away and they can move on for good.
 One has to process the emotions after a divorce.
 It is normal to feel the pain but with time one does heal.